helldivers-2/api/docs/containers.md

 docker run -p 8080:8080 helldivers2-api
 ```

+> [!WARNING]
+> If you get an error message when starting the container similar `System.ArgumentNullException: Value cannot be null.
+(Parameter 's')`
+> read the section below about [Configuring API keys for the self-hosted version](#configuring-api-keys-for-the-self-hosted-version).
+> You can read more details on this [here](https://github.com/helldivers-2/api/issues/90)

 ### Building the container with OpenAPI
-By default the OpenAPI specifications aren't bundled in the container image,
+By default, the OpenAPI specifications aren't bundled in the container image.
-you can enable OpenAPI support by building the container with these flags:
+You can enable OpenAPI support by building the container with these flags:
 ```shell
 docker build --build-arg="OPENAPI=true" -f ./src/Helldivers-2-API/Dockerfile -t helldivers2-api .
 ```